OpenTermsArchive/contrib-versions/Disqus/Privacy Policy.md

 e.
 Do Not Sell My Info.If you do not want us to share your data with our affiliated companies for their own use, please click here.

 **8\.
 DATA RETENTION.**
 a.
-We will only retain your Personal Data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only retain your Personal Data for as long as necessary to fulfill the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 b.
-To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
+To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorized use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 **9\.
 SECURITY.**
 a.
 Disqus uses commercially reasonable safeguards to preserve the integrity and security of all information collected through the Service.
 To protect your privacy and security, we take reasonable steps (such as requesting a unique password) to verify your identity before granting you access to your account.
-You are responsible for maintaining the secrecy of your unique password and account information, and for controlling access to your email communications from Disqus Disqus is not responsible for the functionality or security measures of any third party.
+You are responsible for maintaining the secrecy of your unique password and account information, and for controlling access to your email communications from Disqus.
+Disqus is not responsible for the functionality or security measures of any third party.

 **10\.
 Your Rights.**
 Under certain circumstances and depending on where you are based, you have rights under privacy laws such as the CCPA (California), GDPR (Europe), PIPEDA (Canada), or others in relation to your Personal Data.
 This section describes these rights and explains how to exercise them.
 Note that Disqus allows any person to exercise the rights listed below and Disqus will not take any action against you for exercising your privacy rights.